marinaserranomontes/annotation-widget/README.md

             };
 ```

-See the repos for the [iOS](https://github.com/opentok/annotation-widget/tree/ios#cross-platform-compatibility-notes) and [Android](https://github.com/opentok/annotation-widget/tree/android#cross-platform-compatibility-notes) Annotation widgets for information specific to these platforms.
+See the [iOS](https://github.com/opentok/annotation-widget/tree/ios#cross-platform-compatibility-notes) and [Android](https://github.com/opentok/annotation-widget/tree/android#cross-platform-compatibility-notes) branches for code samples specific to these platforms.